 - Physical Treatment of Obsessive-Compulsive Disorder

-Obsessions are defined as thoughts that are intrusive, senseless and distressing to the patient, thereby increasing anxiety.
-For example, thinking whatever a person touches will contaminate his hands.
+Obsessions are defined as thoughts that are intrusive, senseless, and distressing to the patient, thereby increasing anxiety.
+For example, people may think whatever they touch will contaminate their hands.

 Compulsions are defined as rituals that are performed to neutralize obsessive thoughts.
-For example, in response to the obsession in our example above, a person washes his hands again and again.
-Compulsions tend to lower anxiety and are time-consuming and affects an individual’s level of functioning.
+For instance, in response to the obsession in our example above, a person washes the hands again and again.
+Compulsions tend to lower anxiety, but they are time-consuming and affect an individual’s level of functioning.

 Obsessive-compulsive disorder is a disorder in which patients experience either obsessions alone or a combination of obsessions and compulsions due to which an individual’s level of functioning is affected.
-A combination of obsessions and compulsions is more commonly seen than ‘obsessions alone’ and obsessions alone are even more difficult to treat.
-It is also important to note that everyone may have some minor obsessions and compulsions but only if they are so intense that they affect an individual’s social life, work, and family life, it becomes a disorder.
+A combination of obsessions and compulsions is more commonly seen than ‘obsessions alone,’ and obsessions alone are even more difficult to treat.
+Everyone may have some minor obsessions and compulsions, but if they are so intense that they affect an individual’s social, work, and family life, it becomes a disorder.

 Diagnostic Criteria for Obsessive-Compulsive Disorder

-The diagnostic criteria for the obsessive-compulsive disorder are as follows:
+The diagnostic criteria for obsessive-compulsive disorder are as follows:

 - The presence of obsessions or compulsions or both.